aaron-grau/Chess/README.md

 # Chess

-Play chess against an engine!
+Play chess against an engine.

 ## How to play